digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

   build-options:
   - --target=1.16

-Any changes we make to v2 are now validated as correct upgrades over v1.
+Any changes you make to v2 are now validated as correct upgrades over v1.

 First Changes